Sbragul26/TorDocker/README.md

 ### 🛡 Note on Docker Security

-When using **DarkDock**, many of the above security concerns are **already mitigated by Docker**:
+When you use **DarkDock**, a lot of the tricky security stuff is already taken care of:

-- **Tor and nginx** run inside an isolated container, reducing exposure to your host system and limiting the attack surface.
+- **Tor and nginx** run safely inside their own container, away from the rest of your system.
-- **Hidden service ports** are never bound to the public network interface; all external access goes through the Tor network.
+- The **hidden service ports** aren’t open to the internet — only Tor can reach them.
-- **`.onion` service keys and hostname files** remain inside the container’s private filesystem unless you intentionally mount them to the host.
+- Your **`.onion` address and keys** stay inside the container and can’t be seen unless you choose to share them.
-- **Containerized environment** ensures any compromise is sandboxed and easier to isolate or rebuild.
+- If something goes wrong, the container can be quickly rebuilt, keeping the rest of your system safe.